Written by Songbird founder and owner Whitney Nichole.

 How do you use it?

 Well, first of all, get yourself a sustainable version.
 Plastic sucks.
-We love straw singing so much here at Songbird that we developed our own – check out the Singing / Straw.
+We love straw singing so much here at Songbird that our founder developed something unique – check out the Singing / Straw.
 You can also use any of those old (now almost out of style) coffee-stirring or cocktail straws.
 Now that you’re equipped, what exactly do you do?

 This may sound obvious but sing through it.
 Get set up like you’re going to drink with it, and instead start vocalizing.
 Make sure all your air is going through the straw (none should be leaking out the sides – and if this is an issue, try two or three at a time / or larger diameter).
 Pinch your nose to double-check that you aren’t humming.